-So what does “seat of consciousness” really mean?
-No, wait, first we need to wonder what consciousness is in the first place.
-I did that a little in my post, Is Rock Conscious, so I won’t prattle on about that per se.
-Instead, I’ll tackle this issue from another angle.
+What does “seat of consciousness” really mean?
+We need to consider what consciousness is in the first place.
+I did that thoroughly in a previous post (see Is Rock Conscious, p.212) so I needn’t revisit that here.
+Instead, I’ll tackle this issue from another angle beginning with excerpts from a Science News report that inspired this post.

 Enriched with Information

-Science News helps come to my rescue vis-à-vis this and my previous post, Is Rock Conscious!
-Recently, they ran the series on, Demystifying the Mind, which reviews the latest research into consciousness.
-I’ll excerpt bits and pieces from the last article in the series, Enriched with Information, which speak somewhat to what I’ve been saying above.
+Science News came to my rescue vis-à-vis the previous post, Is Rock Conscious.
+Their series, Demystifying the Mind, reviews the latest research into consciousness.
+These excerpts are from the last article in the series, Enriched with Information, which aligns with what I have to say on this.
+(Google [Consciousness: here, there and everywhere?].)

 As a scientist, Giulio Tononi’s goal is as lofty as it gets: He wants to understand how the brain generates consciousness.
 Tononi’s idea, though, extends beyond humans.
 By moving from nerve cells to the math that describes them, he has untethered the theory of consciousness from the physical brain.
 Like amorphous Silly Putty, the equations can be molded to fit any system.
 With the right calculations, scientists could test whether a tornado with its innumerable dust particles circling in unison, 2050’s iPhone or the trillions of megabytes of information zooming around the Internet could have some degree of consciousness.